GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==
+= 0.3.52 =
+* Fix: Ensure `/gn/v1/change-password` resolves the authenticated user when requests rely solely on `Authorization: Bearer` tokens so mobile clients can rotate credentials without needing browser cookies.
+* Enhancement: Refresh the API tester preset and documentation to highlight the bearer token requirement, payload fields, and multipart avatar upload expectations.
+* Test: Extend the token authenticator coverage to include direct bearer headers and reject Basic credentials that bypass the security layer.

 = 0.3.51 =
 * Fix: Accept bearer tokens passed via `REDIRECT_HTTP_AUTHORIZATION` or `AUTHORIZATION` server headers so reverse proxies and FastCGI setups authenticate correctly instead of reporting missing tokens.
 * Test: Add coverage for the new header fallbacks to guard against regressions when WordPress or hosting environments adjust how they expose authorization headers.